AscendNTNU/fluid/Fluid FSM blueprint.md

 ### Transition
 The mathematical model for the transition function is defined by taking in an input state (S) and an argument (E), and returning an output state (S) and a response (T).
-Therfore, in order to transition, a request should be sent to the FSM.
+Therefore, in order to transition, a request should be sent to the FSM.
 The FSM can either deny this request because the state transition doesn't make sense, or of course carry it out.
 Conversely, the response would encapsulate a success flag and possibly some output data.